Mastering Futrli forecasting methods

 When adopting cashflow forecasting as a practice for your financial data, it’s important to get the basics right before you start projecting more in-depth information.
 It’s the same as learning to walk before you run; you will come unstuck if you can’t navigate the feature’s basics.

 There are four options given when you go to create your forecast.
 You can build from scratch, from last year’s actuals, from a copy or via a CSV import.

 This is one of the more common ways to create a forecast, as it gives you a good idea of where you’ve been, where you are, and where you can expect to be in the future.

-The first step is to navigate to the ‘Forecasting’ section of FUTRLI.
+Navigate to the ‘Forecasting’ section of Futrli.
 This is where you build everything from budgets, to scenarios to effortless cashflow forecasts.
-Before you can create your projection, you first need to enter your tax settings and map your default bank account, accounts receivable and accounts payable lines.
+First enter your tax settings and map your default bank account, accounts receivable and accounts payable lines.
 These only have to be entered once, so let the system work out the core automatic calculations for you.